pimcore/pimcore/docs/Development_Documentation/02_MVC/_index.md

 But all Pimcore plugins and other modules follow the same schema and you will always find the folders ```models```, ```controllers``` and ```scripts```.

-The following sub chapter provide insight into details of the Pimcore MVC structure and explain the topics
+The following sub chapters provide insight into details of the Pimcore MVC structure and explain the topics
  * [Controller](./00_Controller.md)
  * [Template](./02_Template/_index.md)
  * [Routing](./04_Routing.md)